Brossard—La Prairie: Geography

 The riding was located in the South Shore area of the Montreal metropolitan region, within the Quebec region of Montérégie.

 The district included the Cities of Candiac and La Prairie, the Municipality of Saint-Philippe, and the City of Brossard.

 The neighbouring ridings were Châteauguay—Saint-Constant, Beauharnois—Salaberry, Saint-Jean, Chambly—Borduas, Saint-Bruno—Saint-Hubert, and Saint-Lambert.
 Jeanne-Le Ber and LaSalle—Émard located across the Champlain Bridge.

 History

 The riding was created in 1996 from parts of La Prairie riding.

 It consisted initially of the cities of Brossard, Candiac and La Prairie, and the Parish Municipality of Saint-Philippe in the County Regional Municipality of Roussillon.

-It was dissolved into the new ridings of La Prairie and Brossard—Saint-Lambert for the 2015 election.
+It was dissolved into the reestablished riding of La Prairie (later known as La Prairie—Atateken) and the new riding of Brossard—Saint-Lambert for the 2015 election.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: